Callum Barrell is Associate Professor of Political Thought at Northeastern University London.

 Current Research

 My current research, for which I was a Visiting Scholar at New York University (2022-2023), seeks to connect the nineteenth century to contemporary philosophy and political theory, with a particular focus on the Anthropocene, critical posthumanism, neo-materialism, and philosophy of history.
-I am currently working with Dr Sara Raimondi on a project called The Stupid Nineteenth Century: Reflections on an Ecological Crisis.
+I am currently working with Dr Sara Raimondi on a project called The Posthuman Nineteenth Century: Composing the Human in Time, for which we have a monograph under contract with Anthem Press (to be published in 2026/27).
 Beyond that, I have wide-ranging interests in the philosophy of history (see here for a short article on Hegel), contemporary American literature, prose poetry, film, and environmental politics (on which I gave a TEDx talk).
+I am also a co-convenor of the University of London (IHR)’s History of Ideas seminar, which you can read about here.

 About

 I joined Northeastern University London (then New College of the Humanities) in September 2016 as Assistant Professor in Politics and International Relations, having taught there as Visiting Lecturer.
 Now Associate Professor of Political Thought (since 2021) and Affiliate Professor of Political Thought at Northeastern University, Boston (2023-2026), I supervise PhDs and Masters dissertations in the history of political thought and political theory.
-At undergraduate and postgraduate levels I lecture on the history of political thought; international political theory, particularly the history of international thought and critical theory; and Green, environmental, critical posthumanist, and anthropocenic thought.
-In August 2023 I was appointed as Head of Sustainable Curriculum, in which capacity I lead the University’s pedagogy in relation to sustainability and environmental justice; and in September 2023 I was awarded a University prize for my contributions to scholarship and teaching.
+At undergraduate and postgraduate I teach the history of political thought; international political theory, particularly the history of international thought and critical theory; and Green, environmental, critical posthumanist, and anthropocenic thought; in September 2023 I was awarded a University prize for my contributions to scholarship and teaching.
+In August 2023 I was appointed as Head of Sustainable Curriculum, which involves leading the University’s pedagogical approach to sustainability.
 I have served twice as Acting Head of Faculty and for several years I served as the Faculty’s Postgraduate Programme Director.
-I am also a Fellow of the Higher Education Academy.
+I am also a Fellow of the Royal Historical Society and a Fellow of the Higher Education Academy.
 Prior to joining Northeastern’s global university network, I was a Senior Teaching Assistant in the School of History at Queen Mary University of London.
 I undertook a PhD at the same institution under the supervision of Professors Georgios Varouxakis and Gareth Stedman Jones.
-Prior to that, I studied for a BA in History and an MPhil in Political Thought and Intellectual History (with Distinction) at the University of Cambridge, where, under the supervision of Professor Paul Cartledge, I developed a keen interest in ancient Greek philosophy and political thought; that interest has deluded me into writing a novel about the ancient world.
+Prior to that, I studied for a BA in History and an MPhil in Political Thought and Intellectual History (with Distinction) at the University of Cambridge, where, under the supervision of Professor Paul Cartledge, I developed a keen interest in ancient Greek philosophy and political thought.

 email